diridari/CPP-Argument-Parser/README.md

      */
     int callBackFunction(int index, char *buff[]);

 this allows the call back function to access the buffer for further buffer elements like a argument.
 If the function does access those buffer it had to increase the index variable by the additional used elements and return it.

+## Conigfile
+It is possible to swap often used arguments to an config file.
+Each additional unknown arguments gets checked whether it is an configfile or not.
+Is this the case the configfile gets decoded (like usual arguments)?